 In order to further investigate diffuse ceiling ventilation and its performance a numerical model can be created.
 By using a numerical model the performance of the system can accurately represent the experimental studies with low cost and less time if modelled correctly.
 The user can easily adjust the boundary conditions representing different scenarios and then conduct simulations to investigate the performance of the system under different circumstances.
+The model was created by the help of commercial CFD software.

-Since diffuse ceiling is a novel ventilation system a learning process is needs to take place before the numerical study of the case is performed.
+Since diffuse ceiling is a novel ventilation system a learning process is needed to take place before the numerical study of the case is performed.
 This learning process has a main goal to gain knowledge and experience regarding numerical modelling of this type of ventilation system.
 Experimental and numerical analysis data was gathered from previous study by Zhang who has performed measurements on diffuse ceiling ventilation in similar conditions.
 By having information about Zhang's case numerical model can be built and then validated by comparing the current calculated results with her experimental data.
 After this learning process it will be possible to accurately perform the numerical analysis for further studies of this master thesis.